JSintos/AAF-Maker/README.md

 This project makes it easier for Lasallian student athletes to create AAFs (approved absence forms).
 AAFs, in a gist, are documents that student athletes submit to the Office of Sports Development to be excused in their classes to attend events organized by their sport.

-This project was built with love using Node, Express, Typescript, and Docxtemplater.
+This project was built with love using Bootstrap, Node, Express, TypeScript, Multer, and Docxtemplater.

 ## How it works